COSIMA/cosima-recipes/paper/paper.md

 # Statement of Need

 Analysing or configuring climate models has a steep entry cost.
-New users must learn how to find datasets, load them efficiently, interpret metadata, operate on multi-dimensional arrays, and produce scientifically meaningful diagnostics.
+As explained above, new users must learn how to find datasets, load them efficiently, interpret metadata, operate on multi-dimensional arrays, and produce scientifically meaningful diagnostics.
 General-purpose libraries such as Xarray [@hoyer2017xarray] provide the foundations for these tasks, but they do not by themselves show a learner how to translate a research question into a robust analysis workflow for a specific model and computing environment.
+Thus, the Cookbook becomes a learning tool for those new to ocean and sea ice science, as it outlines how to interrogate the model output and plot commonly used quantities; and this can be often independent of model and the analysis environment.

 That gap is not only pedagogical; it directly affects how quickly model output can be turned into science.
-For a beginner, becoming productive with a model often requires substantial time just to understand the structure of the output, the relevant conventions, and the computational environment in which analysis is expected to run.
+For a beginner to become productive with a model output and pursue science question there is often the prerequisite of spending (often substantial time) to understand the structure of the output, the relevant conventions, and the computational environment in which analysis is expected to run.
 There is also substantial scientific labour embedded in many common diagnostics.
 Some calculations, require non-trivial development, understanding of model numerics, and validation before they can be used confidently; examples of such elaborate calculations are the "Advanced Recipes".
 If every new user or project had to reconstruct those workflows independently, a large amount of effort would be repeatedly spent on rebuilding analysis code rather than conducting research using the model output.
-Additionally, the Cookbook becomes a learning tool for those new to physical ocean and sea ice science, as it outlines how to interrogate the model output and plot commonly used quantities; and this can be often independent of model and the analysis environment.

 The COSIMA Cookbook facilitates knowledge sharing and accelerates research with a domain-specific, openly maintained collection of computational lessons and examples.